danielnjama/danielnjama/README.md

-# Hi, I'm Daniel Njama Wangari 👋
+# Hi, I'm Daniel Wangari 👋

 Welcome to my GitHub profile!
 I'm a dynamic and results-driven professional with a passion for technology, specializing in back-end web development, technical support, and IT infrastructure.
 I have experience working with technologies such as **Docker**, **Kubernetes**, **Django**, **Python**, **AWS**, and **MySQL**.
 I'm always eager to learn and innovate.